SPEAKERS & WORKSHOPS

 or to: speakers @homeschooliowa.org

-By sending your audio recordings, you are consenting to allow NICHE to upload them to a secure site for the speaker committee to access during the review process.
-Please Note: Submitted items, Including workshop recordings, will not be returned.
+By sending your audio recordings, you are consenting to allow Homeschool Iowa to upload them to a secure site for the speaker committee to access during the review process.
+Please note that submitted items, including workshop recordings, will not be returned.